creatis-myriad/creatis-myriad.github.io/collections/_tutorials/tutorial-optimal-transport.md

 - If the source and target distributions have respectively $$m$$ and $$n$$ supports points, the solution of optimal transport can be found at best at cost $$O((n+m)nm\log(n+m))$$, which is way to expensive for large datasets.
 - The optimal transport plan can be "noisy" or "irregular" with respect to inputs.
 - The optimal solution $$P^*$$ may not be unique and has no meaningful Jacobian with respect to inputs $$X$$ or $$Y$$, as illustrated in Figure 4.
-- The optimal transport plan is bound to the points that are given when it is computed.
+- The optimal transport plan is bounded to the points that are given when it is computed.
 One important unanswered question is what happens when a new point is given.
--  One may want to compute an optimal transport between distributions that don't live in the same space or that have different masses (non equal to 1).
-Is that possible and how to do it?
+-  One may want to compute an optimal transport between distributions that don't live in the same space or that differ in mass (non equal to 1).
+Is it possible and how to do it?
 -  The computation of Wasserstein distance suffers from the curse of dimensionality.

 <div style="text-align:center">